 One of the distinguishing features of a mammal is that they have hair.
-I wanted to find out why mammals have hair and if all mammals have hair.
+I wanted to find out why and if all mammals have hair.

 All mammals have hair, including marine mammals such as whales and dolphins.
-Hair (or fur) is one of the characteristics that define a mammal.
-The fur is used to insulate against the cold, but whiskers are used as sensory organs, especially in nocturnal animals.
+Hide (or fur) is one characteristic that defines a mammal.
+The skin insulates against the cold, but whiskers are used as sensory organs, especially in nocturnal animals.

 Why Do Mammals Have Hair?

-An important characteristic of mammals is that they are warm-blooded; they need a high body temperature to survive.
+An essential characteristic of mammals is that they are warm-blooded; they need a high body temperature to survive.

 Hair and fur trap air, creating a layer that insulates the skin on their bodies from the environment’s colder temperatures.
 The thicker the fur, the warmer the body will be.
-This is also the same for how oily the fur is.
-A seal, for example, which lives in cold northern waters, has a thick, oilier fur than a raccoon.
+This is also the same for how oily the skin is.
+A seal, for example, which lives in cold northern waters, has a thick, oilier coat than a raccoon.

-Hair is used as insulation, keeping body temperatures regulated when it is cold outside.
-The hair is also used to keep the sun off the body as well.
+Hair is used as insulation, keeping body temperatures regulated when cold outside.
+The hair is also used to keep the sun off the body.